stteff/An-Open-Educational-RPi-Robot/README.md

      7b.
 Select *SSH:*
      ![Step 7b](/docs/images/3.png)

-  8. Set WiFi SSID and pass phrase of the network where robot will be connected:
+  8. Set WiFi SSID and pass of the network where robot will be connected:

      8a.
 Select *Network Options:*
      ![Step 8a](/docs/images/4.png)